RULE 3. THE COMPLAINT

 Subdivision (a) was amended, effective March 1, 1996, to clarify that the complaint is the initial document for charging a person with a misdemeanor or felony.

-Rule 3 was amended, effective ______________.
-The language and organization of the rule were changed to make the rule more easily understandable and to make style and terminology consistent throughout the rules.
+Rule 4 was amended, effective ______________, in response to the December 1, 2002, revision of the Federal Rules of Criminal Procedure.
+The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.
 The former subdivision (a) was divided and a new subdivision (b) created.

 SUPERSEDED: N.D.C.C. §§ 29-01-13(1), 29-05-02 to the extent that it requires a complaint to be subscribed and sworn to before a magistrate, 29-05-03, 33-12-03, 33-12-04, 33-12-05, 33-12-16, 33-12-25.

 CONSIDERED: N.D.C.C. §§ 12-01-04(12), 29-01-14, 29-02-06, 29-02-07, 29-05-01, 29-05-05.

 CROSS REFERENCE: N.D.R.Civ.P.
 7 (The Indictment and the Information).